 Watch out that protein level

 Limit daily proteins from meat, fish and poultry.
-Add protein to your diet from low-fat or fat-free dairy products such as yoghurt and skimmed milk, which is associated with reduced uric acid levels.
+Add protein in diet from low-fat or fat-free dairy products that is yoghurt and skimmed milk, which helps to reduce uric acid levels.

 Drink enough water

 Keep yourself hydrated.
 Studies have shown that increasing water intake reduces the risk of high uric acid levels in the body.